HigherOrderCO/Kind/TUTORIAL.md

-Coming from a traditional statically typed language, all this might seem magical, but `Equal` isn't a primitive: it's just a normal datatype similar to our `Bool` type, except that that it accepts parameters, and the type of `Equal` *depends on its arguments* (hence, Formality is called a dependently typed language).
+Coming from a traditional statically typed language, all this might seem magical, but `Equal` isn't a primitive: it's just a normal datatype similar to our `Bool` type, except that it accepts parameters, and the type of `Equal` *depends on its arguments* (hence, Formality is called a dependently typed language).